Learning and Teaching in Higher Education (PGCLTHE)

 - All staff employed by the University of Worcester, or who teach on our accredited courses, can undertake this programme free of charge

-- The programme is supported through a series of interactive study days
+- The programme is supported through a series of interactive study sessions

 - We seek to develop practitioners with clear professional values, who understand teaching as facilitating learning and who are constantly seeking to improve their practice in a reflective, scholarly and theoretically informed way.